Predicting the diversity of early epidemic spread on networks: Theoretical Analysis and Simulations

-The framework introduced by No\"el \textit{et al.}~uses PGFs to describe generations of infection as piece-wise generating function, which can then be studied using branching process techniques.
+The framework introduced by No\"el \textit{et al.}~uses PGFs to describe generations of infection as a piece-wise generating function, which can then be studied using branching process techniques.
 First we introduce what an epidemic \textit{generation} is.
 We say a node belongs to generation $g$ if it became infected via a neighbor belonging to generation $g-1$.
-Assuming an infinite-size network drawn from a specific degree distribution (known as a configuration model), each chain of infections stemming from an initial infected case, \emph{patient zero}, can be considered essentially uncorrelated with an approximately \(0\) probability of interacting.
-This allows every subsequent case to treated as a node that was reached by following a random edge.
-This means each node in each generation can be treated as independent from all other nodes in its generation.
+Assuming an infinite-size random network drawn from a specific degree distribution (a process known as the configuration model \cite{FosdickBaileyK2018CRGM}), each chain of infections stemming from an initial infected case, \emph{patient zero}, can be considered uncorrelated.
+This uncorrelated assumption follows from configuration models having locally treelike structure, thus every subsequent case to be treated as a node that was reached by following a random edge.
+In this way, each node in each generation can be treated as independent from all other nodes in its generation.
 Thus, for each node in generation \(g\), the PGF describing the distribution of cases that node will cause over the course of the epidemic is given by

 where $G_g(x;T)$ is the distribution, in PGF notation, of the \textit{secondary} cases caused by a single node in generation $g$.
-Now, we will provide the derivations used to obtain this framework using the underlying network, generating function and branching process theory.
+Now, we will provide the derivations used to obtain this framework using the underlying network, generating functions, and branching process theory.

 Using PGF notation, we will refer to the original underlying network degree distribution as $G_0(x)$, which we write as

 The $k$th coefficient of Eq. \eqref{eq:g0}, $p_{k}$, is the probability of randomly choosing a node with degree $k$ from the network.
 The average degree of the network is denoted as $\langle k \rangle$, derived by the first derivative of the generating function as